Caleydo/caleydo/README.md

 Caleydo is an academic project currently developed by members of

- * The [Institute for Computer Graphics and Vision](http://www.icg.tugraz.at/) at Graz University of Technology, Austria
+ * [Institute for Computer Graphics and Vision](http://www.icg.tugraz.at/) at Graz University of Technology, Austria
- * The [Institute of Computer Graphics](http://www.jku.at/cg/) at Johannes Kepler University Linz, Austria
+ * [Institute of Computer Graphics](http://www.jku.at/cg/) at Johannes Kepler University Linz, Austria
- * The [Pfister Lab](http://gvi.seas.harvard.edu/pfister) at the School of Engineering and Applied Sciences, Harvard University, Cambridge, USA
+ * [Pfister Lab](http://gvi.seas.harvard.edu/pfister) at the School of Engineering and Applied Sciences, Harvard University, Cambridge, USA
- * The [Park Lab](http://compbio.med.harvard.edu/) at Harvard Medical School, Boston, USA
+ * [Park Lab](http://compbio.med.harvard.edu/) at Harvard Medical School, Boston, USA